magekinnarus/ComfyUI-V-Prediction-Node/README.md

 1. Add the "AddParam" node to your ComfyUI workflow.

-2. Connect the "AddParam" node to the loader node that loads your model (e.g., the UNetLoader).
+2. Connect the "AddParam" node to the model loader node (e.g., the UNetLoader).

 3. Select "epsilon" or "v_prediction" from the dropdown menu.